Private Limited Companies are much smaller and do not pursue public funding; instead, they use their own financial capital to function.

-When you have decided to set up a limited company, you need to select the sort that you want to create.
+When you have decided to set up a limited company, you need to select a type that you want to create.
 The two primary options are:

 Private Companies Limited (LTD)